amitbinu/RemindVoice/README.md

 # RemindVoice
 A web application that will push notification to an android phone (if the app is installed), when a keyword is spoken.

+*The user must install the android application in order to recieve the notification*

+*User must log in on both android application and the website*

+When this web application is launched the user can enter a keyword and click the 'start listening' button.

+The computer will listen for that word or phrase and, when it is said, the web app will push a notification to the user's android phone with a message telling the time at which this phrase was fired.